lord/rustoleum/README.md

 rustoleum
 =========

-A simple speed reading app in Rust
+A simple speed reading app in Rust.